Ada-Developers-Academy/core-cs-fundamentals/recursion/intro-to-recursion.md

 * title: Thinking Recursively
 ##### !question

-Which of the following are obvious examples of recursion?
+Which of the following are examples of recursion?

 ##### !end-question
 ##### !options

-* A triangle which contains other triangles
+* A triangle which contains another triangle
 * A Sierpiński triangle made up of other Sierpiński triangles
 * Calculating the fibonacci sequence, in which the next number in the sequence is the sum of the last two numbers in the sequence
 * A row of similar jars and containers on a shelf